 The servants would also go home to give ‘Christmas Boxes’ to their families.

 A box to collect money for the poor was placed in Churches on Christmas day then opened the next day.

 Great sailing ships when setting sail would have a sealed box containing money on board for good luck.
 If the voyage were a success the box was given to a priest, opened at Christmas and the contents given to the poor.

-Any Boxing Day Mysteries I've forgotten?
+Is there a specific Boxing Day Mystery I've forgotten?